GCSE Examinations 2020/21

 Students are encouraged to start revision as soon as possible, with the summer holidays between Year 10 and 11 being the ideal starting point.
-After school booster sessions begin in October for non core subjects (except triple science).
-As from January 2018, boosters will be focused on core subjects.
-The timetable for the boosters can be found under the Learning and Teaching → Interventions tab.
-Please see Learning Resources under the Learning and Teaching tab for websites you can use to revise at home.
+After school booster sessions begin in October for non core subjects.
+As from September 2020, boosters will be focused on core subjects.
+The timetable for these boosters can be found under our Intervention's Page.
 We also recommend purchasing subject specific revision guides - your teacher will advise you as to the most suitable.

 Important administrative details

-If a student is unable to attend an examination it is important to telephone the school to inform the Exams Officer by 8:30am and to obtain a doctor’s medical note, which should be passed on to the Exams Officer within 24 hours.
+If a student is unable to attend an examination it is important to telephone the school to inform the Exams Manager by 8:30am and to obtain a doctor’s medical note, which should be passed on to the Exams Manager within 24 hours.
 This will allow us to ask the Exam Board for dispensation and your child may not fail the exam.

-The following files provide information about examination procedures, boards, timetables and support.
+The following links provide information about examination procedures, boards, timetables and support :